 Writing Fellow for Human Bridges

 Yann Perreau is a writer, educator and contemporary art curator.
-He has published several books with French publishers on climateanonymity, and more.
-His articles have appeared in many publications, including Le Monde, the London Review of Books, the Nation, and the Washington Post.
+He has published several books on art, climate, anonymity, and more.
+His articles have appeared in many publications, including Libération, Art Press, and East of Borneo.
 He has served as a cultural attaché for both the French Embassy in London and the French Consulate in Los Angeles.
 He holds an MPhil in art history from Paris’s EHESS.

 Editor, Chief Correspondent & Writing Fellow for Earth | Food | Life